-- Part-A: Consists of 10 questions carrying 2 marks for each question.
-10x2=20 Marks - Part-B:Consists of twelve questions.
+Part-A: Consists of 5 questions carrying 3 marks for each question.
+3x5=15 Marks which will carry 10 marks for each question.
+10x2=20 Marks

+Part-B: Consists of twelve questions.
 Candidates have to do eight questions.

-Each question will carry 5 marks.8x5=40 Marks - Part C:Consists of four questions and candidates have to do any two questions which will carry 10 marks for each question.10x2=20 Marks
+Part C: Consists of four questions and candidates have to do any two questions

-Evolution and growth of advertising-definitions of advertising-relevance of advertising in the marketing mix-classification of advertising-various media for advertising-national and global advertising scene-socio-economic effects of advertising.
+Evolution and growth of advertising-definitions of advertising-relevance of advertising in the marketing mix-classification of advertising-various media for advertising-national and global advertising scene-socio-economic effects of advertising, types of advertisements.

-Ad agency management, various specialist departments in ad agency: (account planning, accounts, Servicing, creative, Contents of Advertisement, media planning, HRD, etc.) defining consumer behaviour and its various factors.
+Ad agency management, various specialist departments in ad agency: (account planning, accounts, Servicing, creative, Contents of Advertisement, media planning, HRD, etc.) defining consumer behavior and its various factors